d95tan/budgetbuddy/README.md

 - [Kanban board](https://trello.com/b/oLCJqn8o/budgetbuddy/)

 ## Icebox Features 🧊
-This game is created given a 1 week timeline.
+This app is created given a 1 week timeline.
 There are still many opportunities to improve the product, such as:
 - Users to be able to compare investment returns to S&P 500 or other common standards of return
 - Users to be able to filter tables and graphs
 - Users to be able to update one's passwords